Driverless buses, platoons of trucks to shape Singapore's transport future

 The Singapore government said in June that it was seeking ideas on how autonomous vehicle technology could be harnessed for more land transport options.

-Singapore’s Land Transport Authority said it had received proposals from eight applicants, including Uber Technologies Inc [UBER.UL], BMW AG and the Toyota group’s trading arm, Toyota Tsusho Corp.
+Singapore’s Land Transport Authority said it had received proposals from eight applicants, including Uber Technologies Inc , BMW AG and the Toyota group’s trading arm, Toyota Tsusho Corp.
+(Editing by Paul Tait and Edmund Klamann)